Nav Radio Upgrade (with Streaming)

 Of course, satellite radio requires a subscription fee.

-If you wish to retain the digital input with your DSP system you may do so.
-The BM53 auto-detects the interface in use (analog or digital).
-While using the digital input negates the need for cable '718, it requires DSP adapters for aftermarket devices (as before).
+TIP: If you wish to retain the digital input with your DSP system you may do so.
+The radio will auto-detect the interface in use (analog or digital).
+Although using the digital input negates the need for cable '718, it requires DSP adapters for aftermarket devices (as before).

-The MP3 changer is p/n 65-12-9-131-852 and requires cable '718.
-Note this changer is physically different than changers made for the E38 7-series and won't fit in the same spot.
+The MP3 CD changer is plug-n-play (p/n 65-12-9-131-852) and requires cable '718.
+Note this changer is physically different from changers made for the E38 7-series and won't fit in the same spot.
 It will require an alternative mounting location (ex: suspended from trunk upper deck).
-But it's plug-n-play.
+ID3 Audiotext is displayed on Mk4 navs.

-1/8" mini jack connections can be found everywhere for the BM53 radio.
-They are commonly available from online sources such as eBay and Amazon, ranging in price from $7 to $9.
+1/8" mini jack connections can be found everywhere for new gen radios.
+They are commonly available from online sources such as eBay and Amazon, ranging in price from $8 to $10.
 There are variations of this input type as well, depending on the device you wish to connect.
 For example, an RCA-type input adapter is available:

 A suggested mounting location for the mini jack input is in the glovebox or inside the ashtray.
-Generic extension cables may be required to obtain the length needed to run the input to the front of the car.
+Generic extension cables will be required to obtain the length needed to run the input to the front of the car.
+If using adapter cable '785 with your radio, remove the three needed pins from the black aux connector and insert them into cable '785 according to diagram A above.

 A benefit of using an aux input versus streaming BT music is that the aux method avoids A2DP compression losses, since music is routed directly into the radio.
 This means your music may sound a bit better using an aux-in.